-On the first full day, after having my free breakfast at the hostel (fruit pancake and a coffee) I met up with Stathis and Angellica and we went down to went to Hoàn Kiếm Lake to see Ngoc Son Temple.
+On the first full day, I met up with Stathis and Angel, two Greeks I met the night before, and we went down to went to Hoàn Kiếm Lake to see Ngoc Son Temple.
 It costs 30,000 dong to see the temple, and it is quite small, but definitely worth it.
 You get some fantastic views from the lake, and the place is really beautiful.

-Instead of the Opera, we decided to go to the Vietnam History museum.
-You can find this by taking the first road to the left next to the Opera House, and walk about 100m.
-It was 40,000 to get in to the museum and there were 2 floors, including a dark room to preserve many artifacts.
-This was an absolutely fantastic place, with a huge array of different statues/artefacts/paintings throughout the Vietnams history!
-We didn’t get the audio guide but if I did this again, I would, so that I could get a full understanding of everything I was looking at.
+Instead of the Opera, we decided to go to the Vietnam History Museum, hidden to the left of the Opera House.
+It was 40,000 to get in to the museum and there were 2 floors, including a dark room to preserve ancient artifacts.
+This was an absolutely fantastic place, with a huge array of different statues/artifacts/paintings throughout Vietnam’s history!
+I didn’t get the audio guide in this Museum, but if I did this again, I would, so that I could get a full understanding of everything I was looking at.
 After the museum, they had to set off to sort their visa, and I started walking down towards the Hoa Lo Prison.

 Hoa Lo Prison

-This prison was built by the French in 1896 to hold Vietnams patriotic fighters.
-Between 1954 and 1964 the prison was used to house criminals.
-Then, for 9 years, (1964 – 1973) the prison was used to hold American pilots shot down during the Vietnam war.
-Only part of the prison still stands, as other parts were knocked down for local development, but the remaining sections are considered historical sites now.
+How Lo Prison was built by the French in 1896 to hold Vietnams patriotic fighters.
+Until 1964, the prison was used to house Vietnamese criminals.
+Then, for 9 years, (1964 – 1973) the prison was used to hold American pilots shot down or captured during the Vietnam war.
+Only part of the prison still stands, as other parts were knocked down for local development, but the remaining sections are now considered historical sites.

-The tour showed you were prisoners were kept (mass cells, solitary confinement awaiting execution, woman cells, woman and baby cells).
+The tour showed you where prisoners were kept, including mass cells, solitary confinement awaiting execution, female only cells and woman and baby cells.

 There was a separate section where female prisoners would be held, and another sepeate section for women who gave birth whilst in prison.
 This would be an area where they could look after the child, with other mothers and children to accompany them.